Candidate Information

 RUNNING FOR PARTY COUNTY COMMITTEE?
 Republican & Democratic County Committee members are elected in the June Primary during odd-numbered years.
 To learn more about party county committee click Party County Committee.
 For petition information and/or a petition to run for County Committee visit our Election Forms page.

-Following is a list of public offices to be voted in Sussex County’s 2024 general election.
+Following is a list of public offices to be voted in Sussex County’s 2025 Primary Election.

 COUNTY: